Statistics at a Glance

 HR stands for hormone receptor.
 HR+ means that tumor cells have receptors for the hormones estrogen or progesterone, which can promote the growth of HR+ tumors.
-HER2 stands for human epidermal growth factor receptor.
+HER2 stands for human epidermal growth factor receptor 2.
 HER2+ means that tumor cells make high levels of a protein called HER2/neu, which has been shown to be associated with certain aggressive types of breast cancer.

 At a Glance

 The breast cancer subtype HR+/HER2- is the most common subtype with an age-adjusted rate of 87.2 new cases per 100,000 women, based on 2016–2020 cases.

 This is a rate more than six times higher than the triple-negative breast cancer rate of 13.0 and the HR+/HER2+ breast cancer rate of 12.9, and over 15 times higher than HR-/HER2+ breast cancer rate of 5.5.
 All rates are age-adjusted.

 |Subtype||Percent of Cases|

 The best survival pattern was observed among women with the HR+/HER2- subtype, followed by the HR+/HER2+ and HR-/HER2+ subtypes.
 The HR-/HER2- subtype, also known as the triple-negative subtype, had the worst survival.

 Relative Survival by Stage

 While breast cancer subtype affects survival, stage at diagnosis may be the most powerful factor in determining survival outcome.
 For example, among those with localized disease, the survival rate after 5 years was greater than 91 percent regardless of subtype.
 Additionally, survival for localized triple-negative female breast cancer was 91.0 percent, but it dropped to 11.2 percent for distant disease.

 Who Gets This Cancer?

-The distribution of breast cancer subtypes among the female population varies by age, race, ethnicity, stage, and more.
+The distribution of breast cancer subtypes among the female population varies by age, race, ethnicity, stage, and other factors.
 Compared with women with HR+/HER2− subtype (the most common subtype), those diagnosed with the other three subtypes were somewhat more likely to be younger, belong to minority groups, and be diagnosed with cancer at a later stage.
 (Howlader 2018)